bespinian/serverless-workshop/README.md

 1. Go to the [AWS Lambda UI](https://console.aws.amazon.com/lambda)
 2. Click on `Functions` in the left navigation
 3. Choose the function `my-function-AWSUSER`, which you updated in level 3
-4. Copy the code from [./level-4/function/index.js](https://github.com/bespinian/serverless-workshop/blob/main/level-4/function/index.js) and paste it over the existing code in the editor field
+4. Run `npm install` in the folder [./level-4/function](https://github.com/bespinian/serverless-workshop/tree/main/level-4/function)
+5. Create a zip file from the folder [./level-4/function](https://github.com/bespinian/serverless-workshop/tree/main/level-4/function) and upload it to the function
-5. Press the `Deploy` button
+6. Press the `Deploy` button
-6. Press the `Test` button and create a test event called `joke`
+7. Press the `Test` button and create a test event called `joke`
-7. Paste the following JSON object to the editor field
+8. Paste the following JSON object to the editor field

 ```
 {